GeorgeStyl/Data-Mining-Project1-FALSE/README.md

 # A group project of our University's course 'Data Mining', focused on building a lyrics search engine using Apache Lucene.
 The application includes a JavaFX-based graphical user interface with integrated web scraping functionality.
-For compatibility reasons, Java was used throughout the project.
+For compatibility reasons (Apache Lucene), Java was used throughout the project.
 The dataset consists of 25,000 songs scraped from the A-Z Lyrics website.

 ## About This Project